 Is your product missing quality policies?
-We consistently review and update our standardize quality criteria.
-If you ordered a product and the tolerances are not listed, contact us.
+We consistently add to our standardized quality criteria.
+If standardized tolerances are not listed, contact us.

 Defects below maximum: If the number of units with minor, major, or critical defects is below the maximum what's acceptable (per the table above) for your lot, it passes inspection.

-Defects at or over maximum: If the number of units with defects exceeds the maximum acceptable for your lot (per the table above), please report issues within 48 hours.
+Defects at or over maximum: If the number of units with defects exceeds the maximum acceptable for your lot (per the table above), report issues as soon as possible.
 To speed up the process, try to count the total number of defective units.
 Typically defective units within a production run will be found in close proximity to each other.

 Act quickly!
-Per our terms of service, quality issues must be reported within 48 hours of a shipment’s delivery to be eligible for remake or refund.
-If your report is not submitted with 48 hours of delivery, it will be assumed that the lot was accepted.
-If you discover an issue after this period of time, you can still submit a quality report, so that the issue can be prevented in the future.
+Quality issues must be reported within the inspection period to be eligible for remake or refund.
+If your report is not submitted within the inspection period, it will be assumed that the lot was accepted.
+If you discover an issue after the inspection period, you can still submit a quality report, so that the issue can be prevented in the future.

-Each reported quality issue directly affects a supplier's scoring and keeps our factory network top notch.
-To report a quality issue, send us an issue report with the following details:
+Each reported quality issue directly affects a supplier's scoring.
+To report a quality issue to the supplier, send an issue report with the following details:

 Manufacturers will typically produce up to 10% more units than the ordered quantity — aka "overs".
 Overs add some buffer room to account for potential quality issues in your order.

-Lumi takes a proactive approach to continuously measuring and improving the quality standards of manufacturing partners in our network.
-If severe quality issues are reported, or a factory exhibits consistently poor quality, this will be reflected in the manufacturer's scorecard and rankings on the platform.
+If severe quality issues are reported, or a supplier exhibits consistently poor quality, this will be reflected in the supplier's scorecard and rankings on the platform.